-(Hebrews 12:4) You have not yet resisted to the point of shedding blood in your striving against sin;
+(Hebrews 12:4) In your struggle against sin, you have not yet resisted to the point of shedding your blood.

 Up to this point, the recipients of this letter had not yet suffered as Jesus had suffered, or as the apostles would suffer, or as many Christians in Rome would suffer as persecuted Christians.
 Unbelievers want to suppress the truth and the teaching of truth about God and our world; therefore, they will bring persecution upon all true believers who live on the basis of their faith in Jesus and His teachings.